niess/pumas-docs/docs/docs/tutorials.md

 Prior to any usage the particle state must be initialised.
-One has to provide an electric charge, a kinetic energy, a Monte-Carlo weight and a starting position and direction.
-For example, below is an example of static initialisation:
+One has to provide an electric charge, a kinetic energy, a Monte-Carlo weight and a starting position and momentum direction.
+For example, below is an example of static
+initialisation:
 {: .justify}

     struct pumas_state state = {
         .charge = -1.,
-        .kinetic = 1E+01,
+        .energy = 1E+01,
         .weight = 1.,
         .position = { 0., 0., 10. }
         .direction = { 0., 0., -1. } };

+!!! warning
+    The state direction must be a unit vector otherwise PUMAS will return an error when attempting to transport the particle.
+    {: .justify}

 In addition, during the simulation, the Monte-Carlo state carries information on the traveled distance and grammage, and on the spent proper time.